Chocolate Icebox Pie – Learn to make Chocolate Icebox Pie topped with whipped cream and nuts from a vintage cookbook.

 I followed the crust recipe closely, but found it a bit dry, so I added another tablespoon of butter and this made it the right consistency.
 I used the entire amount for the crust (rather than sprinkling some on top), but my pie dish is likely deeper than a 1950’s pie plate.
 The crust baked up beautifully, and really complimented the Chocolate Icebox Pie.
 Delicious!

 For the whipped cream, I used a simple mixture of heavy whipping cream and sugar.
 Simple and scrumptious.
 As Julia Child said, “If you’re afraid of butter, use cream.”
+It proved to be the perfect topping to this luscious pie.

 Food Photography and Styling by Kelly Jaggers